First Visit: January 22, 2017

 A lot of cities these days are building elaborate multi-pad arena complexes to meet rising demand for ice time.
 You know what every single one looks like on the inside, even if you've never been to that specific one - one larger ice pad with a bit of seating, a bunch more with just ice, a cafe, a pro shop, a lot of bright lighting and neutral paint.
 I was just describing London's Western Fair Sports Centre there, but it could also have described any similar place in any city in Canada.
 That sameness is not necessarily a bad thing.
-Municipal infrastructure these days falls into two categories: elaborate showpieces and functional, unsexy barns which exist only to fulfill a need at the lowest cost.
-And while most new CHL buildings fall into the "showpiece" category, the Centre d'Excellence Sports Rousseau in Boisbriand bucks the trend, as a reasonably nice, functional hockey rink that isn't trying to be a basketball arena, a concert hall, or a convention centre.
+Municipal infrastructure these days falls into two categories: elaborate showpieces, and functional, unsexy buildings which exist only to fulfill a need at the lowest cost.
+And while most new CHL arenas fall into the "showpiece" category, the Centre d'Excellence Sports Rousseau in Boisbriand bucks the trend, as a reasonably nice, functional hockey rink that isn't trying to be a basketball arena, a concert hall, or a convention centre.

 Blainville and Boisbriand are two adjacent suburban communities on the mainland north of the Islands of Jesus (Laval) and Montreal.
 I'm not entirely certain why the Armada adopted a hyphenated team name - the arena is in Boisbriand, and if you're going to use two cities, why not three or four?
 Why not the Blainville-Boisbriand-St-Thérèse-St-Eustache Armada, or use the regional municipality name and call them the Thérèse-de-Blainville Armada?
 But regardless of the name, the arena is located in a quiet suburban area between housing and light industry, adjacent to the Autoroute and just north of a large retail power centre.
 It is a bright red and white aluminum-clad building that doesn't particularly stand out from the adjacent warehouses.